 Tent City 3 at UUC

-University Unitarian Church is excited to welcome Tent City 3 (TC3) and share our space with them from March 18–June 17, 2023.
+University Unitarian Church is excited to welcome Tent City 3 (TC3) and share our space with them from March 22–July 26, 2025.
+UUC first hosted Tent City 3 during the spring of 2023.
 Many congregations have hosted Tent City over the last 22 years, and many have done so numerous times.
-Recently Tent City 3 has been located at the University of Washington for the third time; University Congregational Church for the fifth time; and 13 times at St. Mark’s Cathedral.
+Tent City 3 has been located at the University of Washington for the fifth time; University Congregational Church for the seventh time; and has been at St. Mark’s Cathedral fifteen times.

-We’ve received overwhelming support from several nearby congregations, including Congregation Beth Shalom, Our Lady of the Lake Church, Assumption Parish, Temple Beth Am and St. Bridget Catholic Church.
+During our first hosting we received overwhelming support from several nearby congregations, including Congregation Beth Shalom, Our Lady of the Lake Church, Assumption Parish, Temple Beth Am and St. Bridget Catholic Church.
 Several area businesses and stores, along with many neighbors, have offered their support as well.
-On June 17, 2023, St. Mark's Cathedral will welcome the return of Tent City 3 for the summer.

 Common Questions about Tent City 3